-Textile artist, dyer, printer and ink-maker Catherine Lewis produces her eco textile and paper artwork and handmade inks at her workshop in Cardiff, capitol city of Wales; she is inspired by the natural beauty, local materials and the post-industrial vistas of her native Welsh landscape.
-Catherine’s work combines sustainable, handmade and recycled materials with both ancient traditional and contemporary technique.
+Textile artist, dyer, printer and ink-maker Catherine Lewis makes all her healthy artwork and handmade inks at her workshop in Cardiff, Wales.
+She is inspired by the natural beauty, local materials and the post-industrial vistas of her native Welsh landscape.
+Her work combines sustainable, handmade and recycled materials with both traditional and contemporary techniques.

-Watch her on the BBC Countryfile Autumn special:
+Watch Catherine make her walnut ink on the BBC Countryfile Autumn special:

 Catherine is able to dye and print a wide variety of materials.
 She is highly skilled in colour matching and has an extensive knowledge of the various dyes and fibres required to achieve the best results.
 Catherine can also teach you to make your own healthy, organic inks, textiles and papers on a workshop either at the Cardiff studio or your own setting.